Welcome to the pfhrp2/3 Planner

 The table below gives the number of confirmed malaria positive samples required per health facility in order for study power to be 80% or higher.
 You can use these numbers as a general guide when scoping out a study plan, before moving to more tailored sample sizes in the Design step.

-Sample sizes required to achieve a target power of 80%
+Sample sizes per health facility required to achieve a target power of 80%

 Refine your health facility sizes